Indochina Adventure | Laos and Cambodia Tour

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B,

 Morning trip to one of the more remote temple sites – the truly spectacular Beng Melea.
-A huge partially ruined temple complex, overgrown by jungle, lying to the west of Siem Reap, this is one of the most impressive Angkor monuments.
-Return to Siem Reap with an afternoon at leisure to relax by the pool, perhaps visit the National Museum or check-out Apopo and their famous mine-clearing giant rats?
+A huge, partially ruined, temple complex overgrown by jungle and lying to the west of Siem Reap, Beng Melea is one of the most impressive Angkor monuments.
+Return to Siem Reap with an afternoon at leisure to relax by the pool, perhaps visit the National Museum or check out Apopo and their famous mine-clearing giant rats.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B, D,